moonsama/docs/docs/pallets-precompiles/solidity-precompiles/interacting-with-the-democracy-precompile.md

 ### Checking Prerequisites

-The below example is demonstrated on Moonbase Alpha, however, similar steps can be taken for Moonbeam and Moonriver.
-Before diving into the interface, it's best if you're familiar with [how to propose an action](https://docs.moonbeam.network/tokens/governance/proposals/) and [how to vote on a referendum](https://docs.moonbeam.network/tokens/governance/voting/) on Moonbeam.
+The below example is demonstrated on , however, similar steps can be taken for Moonsama Network and Moonsama Network.
+Before diving into the interface, it's best if you're familiar with [how to propose an action](tokens/governance/proposals/) and [how to vote on a referendum](tokens/governance/voting/) on Moonsama Network.
 Additionally, you should:

-- Have MetaMask installed and [connected to Moonbase Alpha](https://docs.moonbeam.network/tokens/connect/metamask/)
+- Have MetaMask installed and [connected to ](tokens/connect/metamask/)
 - Have an account with some DEV tokens.
-You can get DEV tokens for testing on Moonbase Alpha once every 24 hours from the [Moonbase Alpha Faucet](https://faucet.moonbeam.network/)
+You can get DEV tokens for testing on  once every 24 hours from the [ Faucet](https://faucet.Moonsama Network.network/)

 ### Remix Set Up

 1. Click on the **File explorer** tab
-2. Paste a copy of `[DemocracyInterface.sol](https://github.com/PureStake/moonbeam/blob/master/precompiles/pallet-democracy/DemocracyInterface.sol)` into a [Remix file](https://remix.ethereum.org/) named `Democracy.sol`
+2. Paste a copy of `[DemocracyInterface.sol](/blob/master/precompiles/pallet-democracy/DemocracyInterface.sol)` into a [Remix file](https://remix.ethereum.org/) named `Democracy.sol`

 ![img/democracy-1.png](img/democracy-1.png)